 We all do it.
 We start a task, but quickly get sidetracked by a new email, an update on social media or some juicy breaking news.
 It’s part of the reason why psychologists spend so much time examining human tendencies and helps make time-management courses so popular.
 While some of us only need a good pair of noise-cancelling headphones to eliminate distractions, many of us could use some time-management help.

 AppDetox aims to curb your app usage, but it is not quite as unforgiving as the SelfControl app.
 This app logs your actions and simply sends you a reminder every time you break your own rules or overuse apps on your blacklist.
-These violations can easily be logged and tracked, which is great when determining ways to eliminate your time-wasters during the day.
+These violations can easily be logged and tracked, which is great when determining ways to stop procrastinating.

 As mentioned before, one of the best ways to become more productive and eliminate distractions is to use a work timer.
-The Pomodoro technique is a proven method of breaking your tasks into 30 minute cycles - with 25 minutes of work and 5 minutes of break built into each cycle.
+As stated above, the Pomodoro technique is a proven method of breaking your tasks into 30 minute cycles - with 25 minutes of work and 5 minutes of break built into each cycle.
 But if you don’t know how much work you can get done in 25 minutes, this technique may not be very helpful to start.

-While some anti-procrastination apps focus solely on improving time management and eliminating distractions, other focus on the mental aspects of procrastination.
+While some anti-procrastination apps focus solely on improving time management and eliminating distractions, others focus on the mental aspects of procrastination.
 Many of us have the ability to become more productive, but simply cannot seem to put together all the pieces.
-The Beat Procrastination app with Andrew Johnson has four goals for its listeners: stop making excuses, focus your mind, increase your efficiency and make better use of your time.
-The app does this by motivating and inspiring you to start, complete and finish tasks with positive and motivational messages.

 If you’re not completing tasks as efficiently as you’d like, there is likely an app that’s perfect for your needs.
 There are several specifically intended for eliminating common distractions like social media by blocking access to websites and apps for a set time period, as well as those that log your work time and give you suggestions on how to schedule your day more effectively.
 There are even apps intended to change your mindset and help you overcome the mental blocks you create for yourself on a daily basis.
 Whatever you want to do, you can do it more efficiently with the help of these anti-procrastination apps.